 Education settings are expected to support children and young people with special educational needs and disabilities (SEND).

 This is done through a `graduated response`.
 This is a `stepped` approach of support to meet the needs of every child and young person as early as possible.
 The first 3 boxes on this page outline the graduated response.
-You can find more information here.
+You can find more information about the Graduated Response here.

 Each school has to publish a SEN information report which shows how they support children and young people with SEND.
 You can find the report on the schools website.
 We also have a link to the reports in each schools directory record on this website.